 Appointments are not necessary, but if you are able to call first, that would be appreciated!
 This way we can be sure someone is available to see you.
 The FJC opens at 9:00 am and closes at 4:00.
 We are not open weekends, weeknights or major holidays but may be able to schedule appointments after normal business hours on a case by case basis.

 - Is there a cost for services at the Family Justice Center?

 Generally, clients do not pay for any of the services provided at the FJC.
-The only exception is our Counseling Connect program, where therapists may require insurance and co-pays for certain services.
+The only exception is for certain counseling services, where therapists may require insurance and/or co-pays.